 XYZ v Chief Constable of Gwent Constabulary: EWHC 1448 (QB): Dijen represented the force in a claim of misfeasance in a public office brought by a police informer who was a Fathers4Justice campaigner arrested in possession of bullets and gunpowder.
 The claim was robustly defended, culminating in an attempt to save it by seeking to add a claim of a breach of Article 8 in relation to a discrete allegation.
 The Court rejected the claimant’s application, applying the tougher approach to non-compliance espoused in Mitchell News Group Newspapers Ltd and refusing to extend the s.7(5) HRA time limit.
 The claimant subsequently discontinued his claim, which had been listed for 5 days in the High Court.

 Koraou v Chief Constable of Greater Manchester Constabulary: Dijen defended a chief constable whose officers were accused of breaching the claimant’s Article 3 right by failing properly to investigate an incident in which his ear was partly bitten off.
 The trial judge found that, while there were shortcomings in the investigation, there were significant evidential weaknesses because the claimant’s accounts had been contradicted by others and by his own accounts.
 He held that there had therefore been no breach of his Article 3 rights and dismissed the claim.
-The claimant has appealed to the Court of Appeal has been listed to be heard over 5 days with Commissioner’s appeal in DSD & NBV v Commissioner of Police of the Metropolis EWHC 2493 (QB), between 11th and 15th May 2015.
+The claimant’s appeal to the Court of Appeal has been listed to be heard over 5 days with Commissioner’s appeal in DSD & NBV v Commissioner of Police of the Metropolis EWHC 2493 (QB), between 11th and 15th May 2015.

 Greatrex v Chief Constable of Gwent Constabulary: Dijen acted for the chief constable whose officers had arrested a 67-year old man, who had never before been in trouble with the police and who was released without charge.
 Every aspect of the arrest was challenged but the focus was on necessity.
 After a 5-day trial before HHJ Seys-Llewellyn QC and a jury, judgment was given for the chief constable.